GeoffreyOnyigwaMatieso/node-express-jwt-auth/README.md

 ## Contact
 For any inquiries or feedback, please contact the project maintainer:

-Name: Your Name
+Name: Geoffrey Matieso
-Email: your.email@example.com
+Email: matiesogeoffrey@gmail.com
 Feel free to explore and enhance this full-stack application as per your project requirements.
 Happy coding!